About usIcon

 This project was implemented over a four-month period, from November 2017 to February 2018, with two key objectives successfully achieved: (1) To raise awareness among women and girls with disabilities (WGWDs) in order to strengthen their voice in advocating for their rights; and (2) To improve local infrastructure to better protect girls with disabilities (GWDs) in public spaces from potential acts of violence.
 In this context, the public lighting system was selected for enhancement.

-Quang Tri: Baseline survey on livelihood support needs for households with persons with disabilities
+Quang Tri: Assessment of livelihood conditions and support needs of households of persons with disabilities and agent orange victims

 Next